Top UK Universities For Computer Science - Ranking & League Table

 However, theoretical computer sciences are general and more focused on the mathematical aspects of algorithms used in computer software.
 Applied computer science will usually involve the extensive study of a specific area in the field, such as artificial intelligence, cybersecurity, and software engineering.

 A third related field is computer engineering which is a branch of engineering – computer engineers are involved in the development of computer hardware and software.

 Top Computer Science Schools In The UK

-The University of Cambridge is a great choice for any prospective software engineer as it ranks number two for Computer Science.
+The University of Cambridge is the best choice for any prospective software engineer as it ranks number one for Computer Science.

 In their 3-year course, you will be taught the fundamentals of computer science in your first year, while your second year is focused on application of theories and programming.
 Then, you will work on your thesis in your third year.

 They also offer a Master’s programme in computer science should you want to undertake advanced studies in computer science.
 You could read more about the University of Cambridge’s Computer Science courses on their website or read more about the application process via UCAS here.

 Coming in at second place is the University of Oxford’s programme in Computer Science, an outstanding choice for computer science studies.